ngerakines/erlang_facebook/README.markdown

 ## Dependancies

-This module uses the mochijson2 library for encoding and decoding requests and responses to and from the Facebook Platform.
+This module requires MochiWeb, specifically the mochijson2 and mochiweb\_util modules.

 ## Acknowledgements